Mark Lazarowicz: Early life

-Lazarowicz graduated from University of St Andrews where he had been Chairman of the St Andrews University Labour Club with an MA in Medieval History and Moral Philosophy in 1976, and the University of Edinburgh with an LLB in Law in 1992.
+Lazarowicz was born in Romford.
+He graduated from the University of St Andrews, where he had been Chairman of the St Andrews University Labour Club with an MA in Medieval History and Moral Philosophy in 1976, and the University of Edinburgh with an LLB in Law in 1992.
 He served as a Labour councillor on the City of Edinburgh District Council from 1980 to 1996, and was Leader of the Council from 1986 to 1993.
 He began practising law as an advocate at the Scottish bar in 1996.
 From 1999 to 2001, he was a member of the unitary City of Edinburgh Council, serving as Executive Member for Transport.

 Parliamentary career

 Lazarowicz stood for the House of Commons, unsuccessfully, for Edinburgh Pentlands at the 1987 general election and again in 1992, but was defeated by Malcolm Rifkind on both occasions.
 He was elected as Member of Parliament for Edinburgh North and Leith in June 2001 and was re-elected in May 2005 and May 2010, for the now expanded Edinburgh North and Leith constituency.

 Lazarowicz was a member of the House of Commons Environmental Audit Committee.
 He previously served on the Environmental, Food and Rural Affairs Select Committee, the Scottish Affairs Committee and the Modernisation Committee.
 Between October 2010 and 2011 he was Labour's shadow Minister for International Development.
-Lazarowicz has succeeded in having two Private Member's Bills passed.
+Lazarowicz succeeded in having two Private Member's Bills passed.
 In 2002 he piloted the Employee Share Schemes Bill through Parliament, and in 2006 the Climate Change and Sustainable Energy Bill.
 He won the PRASEG Parliamentarian of the Year Award in 2006 for his work in promoting renewable energy.